Shopping cart vs checkout pages: which to use?

 User experience

 User experience is vital in ecommerce, particularly during the checkout flow.
 A smooth experience can boost conversions and loyalty.
-Checkout pages, being quick and convenient, are great for fast purchases.
+Checkout pages are quick and convenient and are great for fast purchases.
 Shopping carts, however, offer more flexibility for customers who prefer browsing and selecting multiple items.

 To enhance customer experience, choose checkout software that fits your products or services.
 For instance, if you sell digital products like e-books, you can eliminate address fields, as shipping isn't needed.